oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     First, source the `source.env` file to register common lab-related environment variables;
     ```bash
     <copy>
-    source ./oracle.cloud.native.devops-oraoperator/examples/cloudbank/source.env
+    source ./oci-react-samples/cloudbank/source.env
     </copy>
     ```

     Then run the setup script to initiate the setup process.
     ```bash
     <copy>
-    ./oracle.cloud.native.devops-oraoperator/examples/cloudbank/scripts/setup.sh
+    ./oci-react-samples/cloudbank/scripts/setup.sh
     </copy>
     ```
-    The setup process will request the values which we prepared to provide in Task 2 to start the provisioning process with __Terraform__.
+    The setup process will request the values which you have prepared in Task 2.
+Provide these values from your notes to start the provisioning process with __Terraform__.
+The script will then prompt you to confirm your previous inputs.
+If you have made an error, this allows you to fix it.
+Once confirmed, proceed by typing in `y`.

+    ```bash
+    Please confirm that the entered values are correct.
+Proceed with inputs? [y/N] <copy>y</copy>
+    ```

     Terraform will then run in the background and produce the following output on Cloud Shell:
     ```bash
     Terraforming Resources on OCI...
     Preparing terraform...DONE